-In v6, caching is now available for all userview pages.
+Caching is now available for all userview pages.

 Requiring just a couple of settings, any userview menu and page can be easily cached to eliminate bottlenecks and reduce server-side processing.

-In every Userview Menu property page, there is a Performance tab which contains the cache settings
+In every Userview Menu property page, there is a Performance tab which contains the cache settings.

-None: No caching is enabled.
+Scope None: No caching is enabled.
 This is the default setting.